u-blox/ubxlib/README.md

 # License
 The software in this repository is Apache 2.0 licensed and copyright u-blox with the following exceptions:

-- The heap management code (`heap_useNewlib.c`), required because some of the platforms that use newlib and FreeRTOS don't provide the necessary memory management for them to play together, is copyright Dave Nadler.
+- The heap management code (`heap_useNewlib.c`), required because the nRF5 SDK and STM32F4Cube platforms don't provide the necessary memory management for newlib and `FreeRTOS` to play together, is copyright Dave Nadler.
-- The AT client code in `common/at_client` is derived from the Apache 2.0 licensed AT parser of mbed-os.
+- The AT client code in [/common/at_client](/common/at_client) is derived from the Apache 2.0 licensed AT parser of mbed-os.
-- The `stm32cube` platform directory necessarily includes porting files from the STM32F4 SDK that are copyright ST Microelectronics.
+- The [stm32cube platform directory](/port/platform/stm32cube/src) necessarily includes porting files from the STM32F4 SDK that are copyright ST Microelectronics.
-- The `go` echo servers in `common/sock/test/echo_server` are based on those used in testing of AWS FreeRTOS.
+- The `go` echo servers in [common/sock/test/echo_server](/common/sock/test/echo_server) are based on those used in testing of AWS FreeRTOS.
+- The `setjmp()/longjmp()` implementation in [port/clib/u_port_setjmp.S](/port/clib/u_port_setjmp.S), used when testing the Zephyr platform, is copyright Nick Clifton, Cygnus Solutions and part of newlib.

 In all cases copyright, and our thanks, remain with the original authors.